MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 Save and complete your order.
 You may have to wait up to a few hours until the server is available.

-Click order, which will take you to the checkout page, on the checkout page you will see you can specify to login to your server with password or public key.
-You will use public key.
-If you followed the earlier part of my guide then your notepad is open already and you can copy your public key.
-Paste your public key into the key data field and then save and complete your order.
-If you are not sure where to find your public key then go to the following directory C:/Users/{enter your username here}/.ssh and find the file that says id_rsa.pub.
-You will have to wait up to a few hours untill the server is available.

 #### When configured you will get an email, you can check the configuration at: https://robot.hetzner.com/server
 #### Copy your new AX41-NVME servers IP, if it doesn't show up, it's probably not configured yet, this can take a few hours.
 #### Launch cmder then type: